jvehent/jvehent.org/_posts/2021-06-25-managing_remotely.md

 There's a lot more I'd like to say about managing remote teams, but this is already a long post and I want to be mindful of your time and attention.
 So we'll keep this short, and maybe I'll do another post in the future.

 But I would like to finish on a somewhat lighter note.
-A bit of self-deprecation should do.
+A bit of self-deprecation, if you will.

 You see, I suffer from a strong case of Resting Bitch Face.
-To the point where it is nearly impossible for my coworker to tell if I'm happy, sad, frustrated, angry, or simply tired.
+To the point where it is nearly impossible for my coworkers to tell if I'm happy, sad, frustrated, angry, or simply tired.

 Let me illustrate the point a little more clearly.

-This is my facial expression when a coworker is delivering an update on a project.
+This is my facial expression when a coworker delivers an update on a project.

 ![julien-rfb](/img/IMG_20210625_182743.jpg)

-While this is my facial expression when hearing about a major performance issue.
+And this is my facial expression when hearing about a major performance issue a team member may be experiencing.

 ![julien-rfb](/img/IMG_20210625_182743.jpg)

-And, finally, to further drive the point home, this is what I look like when someone announces a big success for the team.
+And, finally, to further drive the point home, this is what I look like when someone announces a big success to the team.

 ![julien-rfb](/img/IMG_20210625_182743.jpg)

-As you can tell from these pictures, it can be somewhat difficult for the untrained eye to tell the exact mood I may be in during a meeting.
-And this has caused issues in the past, where team members worried or even stressed about their performance because of how I looked during meetings.
+As you can tell from these pictures, it can be somewhat difficult for the untrained eye to tell the exact mood I may be in at a given point in time.
+And this has caused issues in the past, where members of my team worried or even stressed about their situation because of how I looked during meetings.

 ![hulk](https://moderncavedweller.files.wordpress.com/2017/07/aff2b3538b7ba57204e9ba9de6674829daa99446725bad4655e97d49c1698697_zpsyefwwano.jpg)

 Now I'm not the most expressive person in the world.
-And the long hours spent staring at a screen don't exactly help relax zygomatic bones.
+And the long hours spent staring at a screen don't exactly help relax the zygomatics.
 But I'm also a fairly happy and cheerful person, so I don't want to give out the impression that, unlike Bruce Banner, I'm always angry.

 Over time, I've learned to turn my facial expressions into words.
-The RBF may still be on, but I'll explicitely say what is going through my mind, and not expect folks to extrapolate from the video feed.
+The RBF may still be on.
+I fear it is hear to stay.
+Thanks Dad...
+But now I'll explicitely say what is going through my mind, and not expect folks to extrapolate it from the video feed.

 I strongly urge you to do the same, whether you have the most expressive face or not.
-The last thing you want when managing remote is for folks to navigate uncertain body language through an imperfect medium.
+The last thing you want when managing remotely is for folks to navigate uncertain body language through an imperfect medium.

 And, seriously, smile a little!